calendar_todayMarch 19schedule4 min readauto_awesomeDisciplinebookmarkThe Discipline of Action

 Kathēkon (Appropriate Action)

 Hitting your daily quota is a kathēkon.
-It is the logical next step.
-You don't worry about winning the Pulitzer Prize.
+It is the appropriate action left available once the grander path is blocked.
+You do not worry about winning the Pulitzer Prize.
 That is outside your control.
-You only worry about writing the next two pages.
+You worry about the next two pages because they are still within it.